Nuvisa09/projek_blog_sederhana/README.md

 # Vita Blog

-Welcome to the Vita Blog project repository!
+Welcome to the Vita Blog project !
 This project features a simple blogging platform.
-The website is built using HTML and CSS.
+The website is built using HTML and CSS.It was created as a university assignment.

 ## Live Demo